SeanNaren/deepspeech.pytorch/README.md

 ### Training a Model

-Configuration is done via [Hydra](https://github.com/facebookresearch/hydra), and the config file can be seen [here](./config.yaml).
+Configuration is done via [Hydra](https://github.com/facebookresearch/hydra).

-You can either edit the defaults in the config file, or override via the cmdline as done below.
+Defaults can be seen in [config.py](./deepspeech_pytorch/config.py).
+Below is how you can override values set already:

 ```
 python train.py data.train_manifest=data/train_manifest.csv data.val_manifest=data/val_manifest.csv
 ```

-Use `python train.py --help` for more parameters and options.
+Use `python train.py --help` for all parameters and options.

 There is also [Visdom](https://github.com/facebookresearch/visdom) support to visualize training.
 Once a server has been started, to use: